HirukaRanasinghe/sample-movie-app/README.md

 + Created an interface for Advanced searching, where it takes various search parameters.
 + Configure the store to search movies by search object, created based on the SearchData interface.
 + Completed quick search function. whenever user search for a movie, it displays the results.

+19/05/2021
++ When a user search for a movie, he redirects to the search component with a query parameter of the search term.
+So, when he goes to a search result item, refreshes it and comes back to search component, an API call with search term is again sent to get the search data.
++ Minor tweaks to the movie-details UI is added.

+20/05/2021
++ Created a component to do advanced searching.